Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Introduction

-WRF represent the spatial signal field implicitly and continuously with MLPs, and can be trained directly from radio pilot measurements without requiring additional environment sensing, resolving multipath level details.
-WRF is inspired by Neural Radiance Field (NeRF)\cite{nerf} in computer science for image rendering.
+WRF is inspired by Neural Radiance Field (NeRF)\cite{nerf} in computer science for image rendering, represent the spatial signal field implicitly and continuously with MLPs, can be trained directly from radio pilot measurements, and can be broadly categorized into omni-directional WRF and sparse-directional WRF.
+Omni-directional WRFs aim to reconstruct the radio field by predicting propagation characteristics over a dense set of spatial directions at each location, typically focusing on path-loss or power-related metrics.
 NeRF uses a MLP to learn continuous volumetric characterization, being able to distinguish the probability of surface existence and the intensity of the emitted light, and predicts images pixel by pixel by predicting the pixel values in each ray direction.
 By the analogy between optical rays and electromagnetic propagation, NeRF\textsuperscript{2} \cite{nerf2} migrated this paradigm to channel prediction: the network predicts attenuation and emission at sampling signal voxels, which are then weighted and aggregated into spatial spectrum.
 NeRA\cite{nera} extended this idea by incorporating environmental priors and skipping air voxels to accelerate inference.
 VoxelRF\cite{voxelrf} reduced network size and accelerated training by using a trilinear interpolated voxel grid representation.
 Although these approaches made progress, they remain time consuming.
 To accelerate synthesizing (note: \textit{render} indicating operations for visible light and \textit{synthesize} indicating operations for electromagnetic waves), WRF-GS\cite{wrf-gs} adopted explicit representations of virtual transmitters via 3D Gaussian splatting (3DGS) and synthesized channels by operating on the Gaussians along propagation paths rather than on all depth samples.
 This is also used in \cite{rf3dgs, 3dgs-2, 3dgs-3}, such as RF-3DGS\cite{rf3dgs} validated similar scheme in ISAC scenarios.
 However, Gaussian splatting inherently introduces smoothing that blurs resolution, depends on point cloud initialization, and requires maintaining a large number of Gaussians to preserve accuracy at scale.
-To address the large demand for prior datasets, NeWRF \cite{newrf} proposed a sparse WRF framework that predicts channel only along dominant arrival directions, focusing on useful signals compared with NeRF\textsuperscript{2}’s full spectrum prediction.
-This design reduces sampling requirements by roughly three orders of magnitude while embedding propagation physics and improving interpretability.
-Despite its promise, NeWRF exhibits limited robustness to complex environments and scale variation (e.g., the prediction accuracy degrades rapidly as indoor volume increases) and still suffers from long training time and slow convergence characteristic of WRF methods.